 The CPTPP entered into force for Australia, Canada, Japan, Mexico, New Zealand and Singapore on 30 December 2018.
-The CPTPP entered into force for Vietnam on 14 January 2019.
-The CPTPP will enter into force for Brunei Darussalam, Chile, Malaysia and Peru 60 days after they complete their respective ratification processes.
+The CPTPP entered into force for Vietnam on 14 January 2019; and for Peru on 19 September 2021.
+The CPTPP will enter into force for Brunei Darussalam, Chile and Malaysia 60 days after they complete their respective ratification processes.

 Importantly for Australia, the CPTPP ensures that the substantial market access package secured in the original TPP is maintained among the CPTPP Parties (i.e. covering goods and services market openings and commitments on regulations on foreign investment).
 This market access package delivers major new opportunities for Australian exporters, investors and firms engaged in international business.
 The outcome maintains the ambitious scope and high quality standards and rules of the original TPP.

 Benefits for Australian exporters of goods

 The Agreement eliminates more than 98 percent of tariffs in the free trade area.
 Highlights include: